2acoin/2acoin-docs-api-site/README.md

 ## About Slate

 This project is based on [Slate](https://github.com/lord/slate).
 Slate, in turn uses [Middleman](https://middlemanapp.com) for static site generation.
 Slate projects are forks of the Slate repo.
-All TurtleCoin specific changes should be made on the `turtle-master` branch, instead of `master`.
+All 2ACoin specific changes should be made on the `2acoin-master` branch, instead of `master`.
 This makes it cleaner and easier to fetch updates from Slate's `master` branch.

 ## Deployment